Have you recently had the single-shot Johnson & Johnson Covid-19 vaccine?

 What should you do if you’re recently had the J&J vaccine?

-“Don’t freak out, I’ll be going on with my life, but I would be very attuned to my body,” Dr. Carlos del Rio, executive associate dean at Emory University School of Medicine, told CNN’s Poppy Harlow Tuesday.
+“Don’t freak out.
+I’d be going on with my life, but I would be very attuned to my body,” said Dr. Carlos del Rio, executive associate dean at Emory University School of Medicine, in a prior CNN interview.

 “If I develop shortness of breath, if I develop leg pain, if I develop a headache and I’m within three weeks of having had Johnson & Johnson’s vaccine, I would immediately notify my health care provider,” del Rio continued.